 The Jack Wolfskin Force Striker Texapore is an interesting blend of old-school big boot and modern technology at a solid price point.
 As a do-it-all, no fuss mile cruncher they're some of the best men's hiking boots around.
-They're available to buy now at an RRP of £140, in men's, women's and children's versions.
+They're available to buy in men's, women's and also children's versions, at an RRP of GBP £140 / USD $199.95 (for an adult boot).
 There's also a low-ankle variant, if you'd prefer a walking shoe.
 Read on for our full Jack Wolfskin Force Striker Texapore Mid M hiking boot review.

 From a distance the Jack Wolfskin Force Striker Texapore looks pretty old-school, high ankle, aggressive sole, big traditional laces, and in many ways that's not far from the truth.
 The upper is breathable mesh, overlaid with solid panels for abrasion resistance, and there's a good-sized rand around the toes for extra protection and durability.
 That lacing system is as trad as it looks, but there are neat touches even here, with the hooks being made of alloy rather than cheaper and more fragile plastic.